weathermaker/bundyfx.github.io/_posts/2016-11-20-getting-to-know-consul.md

 Once the file is on disk in `/etc/consul.d` you can simply run `consul reload` to have the new check initiated.

 You can read more about Health Checks [Here](https://www.consul.io/intro/getting-started/checks.html).

+### Conclusion

+Consul is a fantastic tool when it comes to service discovery in a micro-services architecture.
+I look forward to creating a larger scale demo in the near future with NodeJS and MongoDB to illustrate the tool further and learn more about it's inner workings.